Social and Political Thought

 |McMurtry, John-Justin||Theory's Life Aporia: Understanding the Life Ground of Social and Political Thought|

 J.J.
-McMurtry is an Associate Dean in Office of the Dean, Faculty of Liberal Arts & Professional Studies at York University.
+McMurtry is Dean in Office of the Dean, Faculty of Liberal Arts & Professional Studies at York University.

 His research and teaching focused on the theory and practice of alternative social, political, and economic forms.
 He is active in a number of communities, economic and political organizations.